 This is probably one of the most important metrics to track within the marketing function.
 This metric will ultimately make it easier for you to manage existing campaigns, evaluate their success, and plan future marketing strategies.
 Knowing your marketing ROI will help you demonstrate the value of your campaigns to the rest of the business.

 A study conducted by McKinsey states that in order to “drive growth in the digital age, marketing needs to modernize a specific set of capabilities and mindsets.”
-It found that most organizations have realized the importance to continuously advance within the martech space, but don’t understand what this means for the workforce and how they can collectively integrate their data systems.
+It found that most organizations have realized the importance of continuously advancing within the martech space, but don’t understand what this means for the workforce and how they can collectively integrate their data systems.

 Alarmingly, spreadsheets are still a common fixture of marketing reporting, and as data volumes continue to grow, integrated marketing analytics is crucial to getting the most out of your datasets.